TheOsceola - Takeaways, notes from FSU's win over Va. Tech

 Benson's 200-yard game is the first by an FSU tailback since Dalvin Cook at South Florida and Syracuse in 2016.

-FSU came into the game averaging 147.7 rushing yards (80th in the FBS) and Benson pushed the Seminoles over that number with his touchdown run.
-It goes without saying this is FSU’s best effort on the ground against a Power 5 defense.
+FSU came into the game averaging 147.7 rushing yards (80th in the FBS) and Benson pushed the Seminoles over that number with his first touchdown run.
+It goes without saying this is FSU’s best effort on the ground against a Power 5 defense in 2023.

 And despite VT’s ineptitude to stop the run, give FSU credit for going to heavy sets (often two tight ends) and enjoying a successful day running the ball even when offensive tackle Bless Harris was injured.